pjblitz86/DevLink-frontend/README.md

   - Displays all user-created profiles from the database.
   - Users can view individual profiles via a button.
   - Authenticated users can edit only their own profiles.
-  - Profile pictures appear via Gravatar; default placeholder for others.
+  - Profile pictures appear via Gravatar or user uploaded; default placeholder for others.

+- **Individual Profile (Profile page)**

+  - Shows UI of all the fields entered via create profile form.
+  - Social media pressable links which take to corresponding sites
+  - Github Repos feature - if user entered corrected github user name in create/update profile form an api call will fetch the last 5 user github repos with clickable links.

 - **Posts Page** (Protected)